Updated: Jun 2

 As a result, B2B buyers are more level-headed and logic-bound.
-They look for tangible benefits like reliability, lifetime cost and value-for-money.
+They look for tangible benefits like reliability, lifetime cost, and value-for-money.
 And they look hard.
-Which means that B2B purchases can take a long time to progress.
+This means that B2B purchases can take a long time to progress.

 Websites, SEO, content marketing, advertising, webinars, social media, email marketing, events, direct mail, face-to-face sales…all of these channels can be used to target B2B or B2C audiences.
 But how you use them, and the budget you allocate them, might be very different.